Pākhangbā: Pakhangba Cheng Hongba

-Pakhangba Cheng Hongba is a traditional Meitei religious festival celebrated annually in honour of deity Pakhangba, to bring peace and tranquility among the mankind.
+Pakhangba Cheng Hongba is a traditional Meitei religious festival celebrated annually in honour of deity Pakhangba, to bring peace and tranquility among mankind.
 One of the most notable celebrations is organised by the Utra Shanglen Sana Konung and the Pacha Loishang by offering flowers to Nongshaba, Pakhangba and Yumjao Lairembi.

-This festival is celebrated on regular basis in the Sana Konung, widely believed to be organised since the era of King Nongda Lairen Pakhangba.
+This festival is celebrated on a regular basis in the Sana Konung, widely believed to be organised since the era of King Nongda Lairen Pakhangba.

-It has been participated by a renowned cultural institute named "Atinga" since 2017.
+It has been the cultural institute Atinga has participated since 2017.

 In politics

 In 1992, Meitei King Okendrajit Singh, the then ruler of Manipur Kingdom, converted from Hinduism to Sanamahism, the traditional Meitei religion to become a revivalist.

 In 2020, Leisemba Sanajaoba, the son of the former king Okendrajit, took oath of joining as an MP inside the Rajya Sabha on behalf of the Bharatiya Janata Party (BJP), mentioning the name of deity Pakhangba, besides Sanamahi and Govindajee (Krishna).

 The state administrative office of Bharatiya Janata Party (BJP) in Imphal houses a shrine dedicated to the deity Pakhangba.
 The BJP-ruled state government of Manipur developed the sacred sites of Pakhangba and performed rituals in the Kangla.
 Other opposition political parties are also seen in engaging religious activities in relation to deity Pakhangba.

 During his 2019 Parliamentary election campaign, Kaiku Rajkumar, a renowned politician-turned actor of Meitei cinema, visited the Pakhangba Temple, Kangla and publicly performed laibau chenba (ritual divination).

 Outside Manipur

 Bangladesh

 A temple dedicated to Pakhangba was constructed during the time of Maharaja Gambhir Singh, in the Sylhet Division of Bangladesh.
-The temple is 24m tall and raised a further 90cm on a 15 by 37m brick platform, which it shares with temples dedicated to Yumjao Lairembi and Lainingthou Nongasaba.
+The temple is 24m tall and raised a further 90 cm on a 15 by 37m brick platform, which it shares with temples dedicated to Yumjao Lairembi and Lainingthou Nongasaba.

 It has a steep conical roof and is decorated with bas relief carvings of a peacock, moon and sun on the upper part of its entrance door.
 The eastern wall is carved with images of the moon, a horse and a cow.

 Myanmar

 There are a few shrines dedicated to Pakhangba in Myanmar.
 One notable example is found in the village of Tadalel, Amarapura township, Mandalay Division.
 In 2023, the Mandalay-based Myanmar Meitei Development Association requested help with the protection and preservation of the site from Nongthombam Biren, the then Chief Minister of Manipur, to give assistance for the preservation and protection of the holy site.